-The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were revealed to the public, respectively, in June 2008 and August 2006.
+The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were officially introduced, respectively, in June 2008 and August 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 10.1 megapixel.
+Both cameras offer a resolution of 10.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (14 percent) than the Canon 1000D.
 However, the 400D is markedly heavier (11 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 400D are weather-sealed.